The Definitive Guide to Buying Leather Furniture

 Seat cushions with innerspring coils provide superior support and durability over other designs.

 In these cushions, coils are encased in the foam.
 Then the center gets the same wrapping and extra filling as the previous variety.
-Because they are already on the high-end you can expect innerspring cushions to be made with down more often than not.
+Because they are already on the high-end you can expect innerspring cushions to be made with a down topper more often than not.

 Also called blend down cushions, this is the only real choice for anyone who fantasizes about diving into their couch.

 There is no comparing the loft of down plush cushions and others.
-So it isn't surprising that they require a significant amount of fluffing and primping to keep them from looking sloppy.
+So, it isn't surprising that they require a significant amount of fluffing and primping to keep them from looking sloppy.
 But if you can afford the maintenance, there is nothing else like them.

 How To Choose the Best Leather Furniture for You